cpske/ISP/git/Using-Github.md

 A **remote** Git hosting site let's you:

 * synchronize your local repository with the remote.
-Only changes are updated, so its efficient and fast.
+It's efficient and fast.
 * create a new local copy (clone) from the remote
-* view project activity, updates, and compare changes to files in a browser
+* view project activity, updates, and compare changes between versions
 * share access (read-only or read-write) with other people
 * create a professional looking web site for your project (*Github pages* on github.io)
-* create an online copy (fork) of another repository
+* automatically run tests using Github Actions

-### Two Ways to Start a Project on Github
+### How to Start a Project on Github

 There are 2 ways to start a project with Github.
 The choice depends on these cases:

 **Case 1**: You already have code on your computer; you want to copy it to Github.
 **Case 2**: A project already exists on Github; you want to copy it to your computer.
+**Case 3**: You don't have anything yet.

-The only thing that differs is how you create your local project repository and connect it with Github.
+The only difference is how you create your local project repository and connect it with Github.
 After that, the normal workflow is the same in all cases.

 ### Case 1: You already have code on your computer.
 Copy it to Github.